 How to Pass the Time on the Road

 The final thing is how to pass the time while you’re on the road.
-If you’re travelling with kids, this may be what saves you sanity.
-Gadgets like smart phones and tablets offer easy distraction, so make sure to download plenty of movies and games before leaving.
+If you’re travelling with kids, this may be what saves your sanity.
+Gadgets like smartphones and tablets offer easy distraction, so make sure to download plenty of movies and games before leaving.
 But batteries don’t last forever, so here are a few other ways to stay entertained:

 - Road trip bingo – whether it’s landmarks or number plates, a classic of road trip entertainment is competing to see who can spot things first.

 - The festival game – also known as ‘I’m going on a picnic…’, this simple game loops around the group as they have to remember a growing packing list (e.g. “I went to a festival and a brought my phone, a tent, a camping stove, a cat…”)

 - Folding story game – each person writes the line of a story then folds the paper so that only the last word of the sentence can be seen.
 It then passes around the group with each person adding a line.
 Once the paper is full, the story is read out.